mruck03/carla-startup/README.md

 catkin_make
 ```

-How to use:
+## How to use
 To use this package, make sure Carla is running.
-Then, source the build and then create a roscore to use features in the package:
+Then, source the build and then create a roscore to use features in the package
 ```
 source ~/carla-ros-bridge/catkin_ws/devel/setup.bash
 roscore